-New work beginning in 2016 involves research into suicide investigations by New Zealand coroners.
-Our most recently completed project was the Suicide Mortality Review Feasibility Study (funded by the Health Quality and Safety Commission on behalf of the Ministry of Health).
-Prior to this the Research Unit completed a 25 month Multi-Level Intervention for Suicide Prevention in New Zealand (MISP-NZ) funded by the Ministry of Health.
+New work beginning in 2017 involves research into the architectural design, therapeutic philosophy and social regime of the modern acute mental health ward in New Zealand.
+Our most recently completed projects include the Suicide Mortality Review Feasibility Study (funded by the Health Quality and Safety Commission on behalf of the Ministry of Health), and research into suicide investigations by New Zealand Coroners.
+Prior to this the research group completed a 25 month Multi-Level Intervention for Suicide Prevention in New Zealand (MISP-NZ) funded by the Ministry of Health.

-Research students are important contributors to the Research Unit.
-The Research Unit currently supports nine PhD students.
+Research students are important contributors to the research group.
+The research group currently supports a number of PhD students.
 In the last five years publications from the group have focused on suicide and self-harm, and management of mental health care in primary care.